wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 # Query Method

-The `query` method retrieves rows from a blockchain table based on the provided query parameters.
+The `query` method retrieves rows from a smart contract table based on the provided query parameters.
 This method allows for a fine-tuned search within the table, returning rows that match the specified criteria.

 ### Usage

-The `query` method is available on the [Table](/docs/contract-kit/table) class.
+The `query` method is available on any [Table](/docs/contract-kit/table) instance.
 When no arguments are passed, it will return a [cursor](/docs/contract-kit/cursor) that can be used to paginate through every single row of the the table:

 ```typescript
 const tableCursor = contract.table('table_name').query();